etan18/Obsidian-Notes/Machine Learning/Neural Networks/perceptrons.md

 #cs189 #cs188

-> [!info] Perceptrons were invented by Frank Rosenblatt in 1957.
+> [!info] Perceptrons were first proposed by Frank Rosenblatt in 1957 as a probabilistic model of [[memory]] and information retrieval in the brain.

 The perceptron algorithm is a slow, but correct, variation of [[gradient descent]] for *linearly separable* data points.